bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 The VM has all software you need for flight and development pre-installed.
 Since it runs on a virtual machine it should work the same way on most operating systems and this is also why our documentation is based on the virtual machine.

+**Note**: Since the VM is an AMD64 install of Linux, it *does not work* on Apple-silicon Mac (M1/2/... processors).
+On an apple silicon mac you need to install the tools natively.

 {% endtab %}
 {% tab Windows/Mac/Linux %}
 The supported way to install and run the client on a computer currently is to install